 If you are craving tranquility amidst the urban sprawl of Los Angeles, you will find it at the Van Nuys Japanese Garden.
 It is located off Woodley Avenue in the heart of the San Fernando Valley.
 The area is also known as Lake Balboa.
-It’s adjacent to the Sepulveda Basin Recreation Center which is a huge green area that features a gorgeous lake, golf course, soccer fields, dog parks, historical sites, and much more.
+It’s adjacent to the Sepulveda Basin Recreation Center, which is a huge green area that features a gorgeous lake, golf course, soccer fields, dog parks, historical sites, and much more.

-Watch my video walk through of the garden on YouTube
+Watch my video walk-through of the garden on YouTube

 Water reclamation plant turned garden